 You want to have space to move around in your bedroom.
 By keeping things organized and only having the amount of furniture necessary, not only will you have space to move around, your mind will feel at ease when you enter.

 Clutter is a reminder of things not completed which has no place in the bedroom.
-By removing work materials, toys and any other items that don’t pertain to relaxation and sleep, you’ll be able to create a mental association between sleep and your bedroom.
+By removing work materials, toys, and any other items that don’t pertain to relaxation and sleep, you’ll be able to create a mental association between sleep and your bedroom.

 In keeping with the feeling of serenity and space to move around, don’t cram too much furniture in your bedroom.
-A nightstand for each side of the bed and a dresser is adequate.
+A nightstand for each side of the bed and a dresser are adequate.
 Your closet will hold any clothes that need hung or don’t fit in the dresser.
-If you absolutely need more space, choose a tasteful armoire that is not too big for the room.
+If you absolutely need more storage space, choose a tasteful armoire that is not too big for the room.

 You’ll also want to keep your dirty laundry tucked away – out of sight, out of mind.
 One way to keep your dirty clothes off the floor is to place a woven hamper.
 We love this extra large woven rope hamper from Amazon’s best sellers list.
 Place it in a corner or inside the closet.
 Not only will this help keep things organized, it will also add texture to your space and add to the natural relaxing vibe.

 Put It All Together To Create A Relaxing Bedroom Sanctuary

 The most important thing to remember when creating a relaxing bedroom is that your bedroom is a place where you go to relax.
 A place to unwind and let go of the day’s stressors.

 If you’re someone who skipped to the bottom, here’s a quick summary of the 6 steps to create a bedroom sanctuary: